Alfresco/docs-activiti-enterprise/docs/architecture/application.md

 Rabbit MQ is the default implementation, but can be replaced by a different message broker.

-## Notification Service
-The notification service reads from the same data store as the [query service](#query-service).
-It can be used to setup [GraphQL](https://graphql.org/learn/) to query specific events and can also use web sockets.

-By default, the data is stored in a Postgres database that is shared within an application namespace between the Audit Service, Query Service, Notification Service, Preference Service, Form Service and Runtime Bundle.
-This can be updated to point to a Postgres data store external to an application’s namespace or even external to the cluster.

-## Audit Service
-The Audit Service stores events routed via Spring Cloud Streams (through the Rabbit MQ binder) into its own data store, without any data manipulation.
-This allows for audit events at an application level to be queried (in a read-only fashion) without contacting a [runtime bundle](#runtime-bundle) directly.

-By default, the data is stored in a Postgres database that is shared within an application namespace between the Audit Service, Query Service, Notification Service, Preference Service, Form Service and Runtime Bundle.
-This can be updated to point to a Postgres data store external to an application’s namespace or even external to the cluster.

-The REST APIs that the audit service exposes deal with audit events and are specific to each application.

 ## Preference Service
 The Preference Service is a key value store that retains user-based preferences.
-By default, the data is stored in a Postgres database that is shared within an application namespace between the Audit Service, Query Service, Notification Service, Preference Service, Form Service and Runtime Bundle.
+By default, the data is stored in a Postgres database that is shared within an application namespace between the Query Service, Preference Service, Form Service and Runtime Bundle.
 This can be updated to point to a Postgres data store external to an application’s namespace or even external to the cluster.

 ## Connectors
 Connectors are used to execute logic outside of processes and the [runtime bundle](#runtime-bundle).
 Connectors are attached to a [service task](../modeling/processes/bpmn/service.md) within a process definition.
 When the process flow reaches the service task, the values are sent from the process instance to a connector using Spring Cloud Streams via [Rabbit MQ](#rabbit-mq) to be used as part of the logic.
 The results are sent back to the process instance after the connector has finished and the process flow continues.